tosdr/API/functions/Point/GET/v1/README.md

 ## 🤖 Documentation (TBD)

-Retrieves a list of all points that belong to a specific case and Docbot model version, or all points if no parameters are given.
+Retrieves a list of all points that belong to a specific case, or all points if no parameters are given.

 <!-- If input is expected, add example -->

-To retrieve points belonging to specific case and model version:
+To retrieve points belonging to specific case:

 <!-- Update with your description, for example 'Create Stripe payment and return payment URL' -->